 I killed a centipede today.
-Eugh, I’m still shaken by its encounter.
+Eugh, I’m still shaken by this encounter.

 The sun was early and I had just changed from a morning shower when the kittens barged into my room, the second time that day.
 They always slip into the narrow space between my bed and the wall.
 I never cared about it, cats being the curious creatures they are.
 Looking to shoo them out, I spotted, on the wall, a prickly reddish creature clinging just below the joint of a corner beam.

 Suddenly the centipede’s upper half unlatched from the wall and clung to the horizontal blade instead.
 Eek!
-Alarmed that it might crawl towards me, I dropped the blade, along with the centipede so I blasted it with the aerosol, chopped at it like a chef would and yelped expletives, as my one-eyed cat watched me like the ever vigilant spectator.
+Alarmed that it might crawl towards me, I let go of the pressure on the centipede and I blasted it with the aerosol.
+I chopped at it like a chef would and yelped expletives, as my one-eyed cat watched me like the ever vigilant spectator.
 Finally, I pushed the blade in and drove it like a saw until the centipede formed two halves.
 I relaxed, but those little legs were still twitching!
 I sprayed at it some more with amount no creature could survive.
 Finally, the recently bought aerosol significantly lighter, I walked out of the room.